-This is an easy to moderate plus graded trip, rated 3 on a scale of 1-5 (1 being easy and 5 difficult).
+This is easy to moderate plus graded trip, rated three on a scale of 1-5 (1 being easy and 5 difficult).
 So, all travelers in general good health can go on this trip.
 That said, be prepared for long day drives on bad roads.
-The trip involves such mild adventures like camel riding, horseback riding, sand dune hiking, and boating.
+The tour involves such mild adventures like camel riding, horseback riding, dune hiking, and boating.
 Drives can be four or five hours long, with occasional stops.
 Road conditions vary.
 We use 4WD vehicles for all transfers and tours.

-Although, no extreme adventures are involved, this is also not the trip for luxury and leisure seekers.
-But any discomfort will be more than rewarded by great adventure.
+Although no extreme adventures are involved, this is also not the trip for luxury and leisure seekers.
+But any discomfort will be more than rewarded by a great experience.
 You should be willing to walk and hike, in addition to the long day drives on dirt and rocky roads.
 Outside Ulaanbaatar, roads are unpaved, so they are bumpy and can be dusty as well.
 Please bring the pollution mask to protect your nose and mouth to avoid inhaling the dust.
-This trip definitely requires some degree of physical fitness.
-The more physically fit you are, the more you will be able to enjoy the trip.
-If you do not lead an active life, please start soft training two or three months prior to the trip.
+This trip requires some degree of physical fitness.
+The more physically fit you are, the more you will be able to enjoy the journey.
+If you do not lead an active life, please start soft training two or three months before the trip.
 Engage yourself in hiking, jogging, swimming, cycling, or aerobics for 25-30 minutes a day.
-Avoid using elevators or use bicycles instead of car if it's a short ride.
+Avoid using elevators or use bicycles instead of a car if it's a short ride.

-We use 4WD Mitshubishi Delica van which is good in Mongolian terrain.
-There will be maximum four passengers per vehicle.
+We use 4WD Mitshubishi Delica van, which is right in Mongolian terrain.
+There will be a maximum of four passengers per vehicle.

-As a rising capital city of the Mongolia, there are many modern Italian, Chinese, Korean, Russian, Japanese, Latin American and Mongolian restaurants in Ulaanbaatar, where is available to be served western and eastern standard meals or Mongolian traditional cuisines.
-Most of the old style restaurants serve Russian food, and this type of food is common in the tourist camps in countryside.
+As a growing capital city of Mongolia, there are many modern Italian, Chinese, Korean, Russian, Japanese, Latin American, and Mongolian restaurants in Ulaanbaatar.
+They serve western and eastern standard meals or traditional Mongolian cuisines.
+Most of the old-style restaurants serve Russian food, and this type of food is common in the tourist camps in the countryside.
 Small local restaurants and cafes serve Mongolian food such as buuz and khuushuur (steamed and fried beef, mutton dumpling) and others.

-While in Ulaanbaatar, you will have western style full buffet breakfast at your hotel.
-Lunch and dinner will be arranged in tourist class restaurants in the city which can be Asian or western styles.
-In tourist ger camps, we have limited choices but they are adequate.
-Usually breakfast includes breads with butter, cheese, jelly, eggs, pancakes and cereals with milk.
+While in Ulaanbaatar, you will have a western-style full buffet breakfast at your hotel.
+There will be Lunch and dinner arranged in tourist class restaurants in the city, which can be Asian or western styles.
+In tourist ger camps, we have limited choices, but they are adequate.
+Usually, breakfast includes bread with butter, cheese, jelly, eggs, pancakes, and cereals with milk.
 There also will be some fresh fruits.
-For lunch and dinners, you will have soup, some appetizers, rice items, noodles, dumplings and chicken or pork or beef.
-There will be also vegetable dishes.
+For lunch and dinners, you will have soup, some appetizers, rice items, noodles, dumplings, and chicken or pork or beef.
+There will also be vegetable dishes.
 If you have a special dietary requirement, please let your guide know in advance.

-If you have an early morning flight, you will be provided a breakfast box.
-There are some long day drives and maybe we don't reach camps in time for meal.
-It's advisable that you bring some dry foods, energy bars etc. to munch on the way but you can buy them in Ulaanbaatar and Dalanzagdag town in South Gobi.
+If you have an early morning flight, there will be a breakfast box for you.
+There are some long day drives, and maybe we don't reach camps in time for a meal.
+You should bring some dry foods, energy bars, etc. to munch on the way but you can buy them in Ulaanbaatar and Dalanzagdag town in South Gobi.

 Please, be informed that Mongolia is not the destination for fine dining!